The Making Of the California Gharana

 You have dedicated over thirty years to studying and teaching an artform that is not from your culture.
 What drew you to kathak?
 What was your first experience like?
 Which aspects of the dance resonated with you the most and which were the most challenging?

 In 1991, while studying music at the University of Toronto, Canada, I saw a kathak recital for the first time.
 The musical style was unfamiliar to me and the dance form was mesmerizing.
 Vigorous footwork with intricate rhythms, fast spins interspersed with sudden stops in beautiful body stances and punctuated by gentle movements of the neck, wrists and eyebrows.
 I had studied ballet as a child and this was so very different and I hoped to find a chance to try it.
-Later that year, senior disciple Joanna De Souza brought her Guru Pandit Das from California for a week-long dance intensive.
+Later that year, senior disciple Joanna De Souza brought her Guru, Pandit Das, from California for a week-long dance intensive.
 I had no idea what to expect.
 I was about to hurriedly run into the dance studio for the class and I was arrested by a strong and resonant voice before I could cross the threshold, “Stop.
 Go to the restroom.
 Put water on your wrists and beneath your ears.
 Take a deep breath and bow in respect to the room before you enter.”
 I was quite taken aback.
 What was all this about?
 As I felt the cool water on my wrists, I felt myself relax and my breathing slow down.
-I walked in a more controlled manner back to the studio and as I made my bow, I felt all the thoughts of the outside world disappear and ready for what was to come.
+I walked in a more controlled manner back to the studio and as I made my bow, I felt all the thoughts of the outside world disappear and felt ready for what was to come.

 What a transformative experience.
-I had a Bachelor of Science degree and was working towards a Master degree in music performance and I felt that everything I had learned up to this point was needed to understand kathak.
-Mathematics to wrap my mind around the complex rhythms, music to mimic the recitation syllables and the melodic phrases, ballet to give body awareness to approximate some of the movements and gestures and psychology to understand motivation and emotion for storytelling.
+I had a Bachelor of Science degree and was working towards a master’s degree in music performance and I felt that everything I had learned up to this point was needed to understand kathak.
+Mathematics to wrap my mind around the complex rhythms, music to mimic the recitation syllables and the melodic phrases, ballet to give body awareness to approximate some of the movements and gestures, and psychology to understand motivation and emotion for storytelling.
 It was and still is at once daunting and thrilling.

 As a professional harpist, you started your dance studies with a deep knowledge of western classical music.
 How did this prior training inform your dance?
 What aspects of Guruji’s teaching style were different from your musical training and what aspects were similar?